16 Proven property investment strategies you may not know about

 Buying foreclosures or REOs can be difficult for investors.
 With foreclosures, the public auction is announced and known to all real estate investors, but there is minimal information and rarely an opportunity to undertake sufficient due diligence.
 Buyers can't often inspect the property inside.
 Foreclosures are often surprising.

 The best homes at foreclosure auctions attract other buyers willing to spend more if they can make a profit later.
 You must also have 10% of the purchase price in cash and get a loan for the balance within 30 days.
-With a short sale, you can negotiate for a sale closing date that gives you more time to locate financing.
-A short sale avoids the complexities of a borrower's redemption in a judicial foreclosure.

 Find pre-foreclosure homes and strike a contract to buy them from the owner before he loses it and damages his credit.